November / December 2024

 By Tasneem Mamdani, Primary Guide

-Dearest Parents, Salāmun ʿAlaykum, May Allah bless you and your families.
+Salāmun ʿAlaykum, May Allah bless you and your families.
 As we reflect on the end of the first semester, we are truly grateful to Almighty Allah for His countless blessings and guidance.
 This semester has been a rewarding journey filled with growth, learning, and shared experiences.
 Thank you for attending the recent Parent-Teacher Conferences and for your continued partnership in supporting your child’s progress.

 Language: